- Published on

 cve.zip 100% 460KB 57.6KB/s 00:07

-- Tester then extracted the contents the transfered ZIP file on the target host.
+- I then extracted the contents of the transferred ZIP file on the target host.

 - And started compiling the exploit binary using the following command sequence.